dkrajzew/degrotesque/README.md

 Introduction
 ============

-The script loads a HTML page &mdash; or several in batch, one after the other &mdash; and for each, it replaces some commonly used non-typographic characters, such as ", ', -, etc. into their typographic representant for improving the pages&apos; appearance.
+The script loads an HTML page &mdash; or several in batch, one after the other &mdash; and for each, it replaces some commonly used non-typographic characters, such as ", ', -, etc. into their typographic representant for improving the pages&apos; appearance.

 E.g.: